Waleed-Chaudhry/Low_Noise_Amplifier/README.md

 #Low Noise Amplifier

-I worked on the design at the Rosenstein Laboratory for Embedded Electronics, Brown University in Summer 2014
+Design at the Rosenstein Laboratory for Embedded Electronics, Brown University in Summer 2014

 The initial schematic capture was conducted in DxDesigner